Millennium Force: Queue

 Millennium Force's entrance is located behind the Cedar Point & Lake Erie Railroad's Millennium Midway station.
 The queue is situated between the ride's last overbanked turn and the station.
-A DJ booth is provided to entertain waiting visitors; the park's "Jamming DJ's" take requests for family friendly songs from people in the queue.
-It was then replaced by Cedar Point's FUNtv, which plays music videos of popular songs, the Gatekeeper/Maverick shuffle, park trivia, sports news, park advertisements, weather forecasts, and popular news headlines.
+A DJ booth was originally provided to entertain waiting visitors; the park's "Jamming DJ's" took requests for family friendly songs from people in the queue.
+The concrete base of the booth can still be seen as of 2025.

 About a month after Millennium's debut, Cedar Point introduced a new queue system known as "Ticket to Ride" (later Fast Lane) to reduce the wait time.
 Visitors could buy tickets then return later and wait in a shorter line.
 This system was discontinued in 2004 after several people complained it was unfair that others were going ahead of them in line.
 In 2012, Cedar Point introduced its Fast Lane queue system on the ride; visitors can buy a wristband which enables them to wait in a shorter line.
 The system was tested at Kings Island the previous year, where it received positive reviews.

 Layout

 Millennium Force covers 13 acre; it runs parallel to the shoreline of Sandusky Bay, then travels to an island located inside the park.
-There are two tunnels, three overbanked turns and four hills.
+There are two tunnels, three overbanked turns and three hills.
 One cycle of the ride takes approximately 2 minutes and 20 seconds.